PhD Scholarship in Chinese Film and Soft Power (2020 Entry)

 - All regulations set out in the UNNC PGR Scholarship Policy apply

-In addition to the above scholarship, successful candidates also have the opportunity to carry out paid teaching (after complete Graduate Teaching Assistant (GTA) training) or research assistant duties at UNNC from second year.
+In addition to the above scholarship, successful candidates also have the opportunity to carry out paid teaching (after the completion of Graduate Teaching Assistant (GTA) training) or research assistant duties at UNNC since second year of their PhD programmes.

 Available PhD research areas: